Join us for an adventure in flavor!

 Japanese Katsu Curry is one of the most unique, combining curry with a crispy fried cutlet.

 On our recent trip to England, we discovered that it was one of the mainstays on their menus.
-Having tried it a few times in restaurants there, we decided we just had to present it to you.
+Having tried it a few times in restaurants there, I decided I just had to present it to you.

 two servings of katsu curry from english restaurants